-Xero has decided to change some of their tax codes.
+Xero has decided to change some of its tax codes.
 This will happen in a new release in late March 2013.
 Two codes are being dumped and 3 new codes are being introduced.

 Xero are dumping 2 tax codes – “GST Exempt” and “No GST” in late March.
 Replacing these will be 3 new codes: “BAS Excluded”, “GST Free Expenses” and “GST Free Capital”.